 This method is called for all unary and streaming RPCs.
 The interceptor implementation should call 'method' using a 'grpc.ClientCallDetails' and the 'request_or_iterator' object as parameters.
-The 'request_or_iterator' parameter may be type checked to determine if this is a singluar request for unary RPCs or an iterator for client-streaming or client-server streaming '''
+The 'request_or_iterator' parameter may be type checked to determine if this is a singluar request for unary RPCs or an iterator for client-streaming or client-server streaming (continues on next page) '''